Create a list of articles to read later. You will be able to access your list from any article in Discover.

-A vast blue whale skeleton will take the place of the Diplodocus cast in Hintze Hall from summer 2017.
-Here’s a look at other specimens that have taken centre stage over the years.
+A vast blue whale skeleton now hangs in Hintze Hall.
+Take a look at specimens that have taken centre stage over the years.

 The Museum opened to the public in 1881 and in its early days the cathedral-like central hall looked distinctly empty.
 But it didn’t remain that way for long.